-Welcome to the Park View Project - 'Humanizing the World Wide Web'
+Welcome to the Park View Project - 'Bridging the

 Park View Project are witnessing the growing number of older, disabled, unemployed and those not in education or work, who are unable to ‘take control’ over access to essential local services and support because they are not ‘online’.
 Many will remember how access to support and help was conducted face-to face.
 This is rapidly being replaced by an online presence.
 Consequently, we are encountering individuals who are confused, frustrated and worried about remaining 'independent at home'.
 This situation threatens their quality of life.
 Park View Project is aware that future social policy may not recognize this lack of digital access as a trigger for social care interventions.
 To address these issues and to, importantly, raise awareness we will offer the following support: -